thraraujo/pysymmpol/docs/_build/html/_sources/getting-started.md.txt

 conjugacy.draw_diagram(4)
 ```
-that gives the output (the argument 4 means that we draw the octothorpe,
+that give the same output (the argument 4 means that we draw the octothorpe, and
-there are 4 other symbols).
+there are 4 other symbols available).

 ```python
 #